Conjecture I for unirational algebraic groups over imperfect fields: Introduction

-The proof of this result is implemented in Sections \ref{section from unirational groups to perfect groups} to \ref{section triviality h1}. \begin{itemize} \item Section \ref{section from unirational groups to perfect groups}: We see that we can reduce the problem from unirational groups to perfect groups, that is groups equal to their own derived subgroups. \item Section \ref{section from the perfect to the pseudo-semisimple case}: We see that we can take the quotient of a perfect group by its unipotent $K$-radical (see Section \ref{section notation overview}), so that the problem reduces to pseudo-semisimple groups, that is perfect pseudo-reductive groups. \item Section \ref{section pseudo-semisimple case}: We review the generalized standard construction for pseudo-reductive groups, and by a case-by-case analysis, prove a refined version of Serre's Conjecture I, assuming that $K$ has dimension $\leqslant 1$ only at prime numbers depending on the type of the group, as in the classical case for semisimple groups. \item Section \ref{section triviality h1}: We combine the results from the previous sections to obtain Theorem \ref{theorem h1 unirational}. \end{itemize}
+\begin{itemize} \item Section \ref{section from unirational groups to perfect groups}.
+We show that we can reduce the problem from $K$-unirational groups to perfect groups, that is, groups equal to their own derived subgroups.
+The reduction requires only the assumption $\sdim(K) \leq 1$, and the triviality of the first Galois cohomology set then holds for unirational solvable groups, see Proposition \ref{proposition h1 SolvableCase}. \item Section \ref{section from the perfect to the pseudo-semisimple case}.
+We prove that, when $[K:K^p] \leq p$, the \emph{unipotent $K$-radical} (see \S \ref{paragraphe pseudored}) of a $K$-unirational algebraic $K$-group is $K$-unirational as well, see Theorem \ref{theorem unipotent radical unirational}.
+This implies that the problem reduces to the case of \emph{pseudo-semisimple groups}, that is, perfect pseudo-reductive groups.
+We use here the work of Rosengarten on permawound groups from \cite{Rosengarten_Permawound, rosengarten2024rigidityunirationalgroups}. \item Section \ref{section pseudo-semisimple case}.
+We define \emph{torsion primes} for pseudo-semisimple groups and use the structure theory from \cite{conrad_gabber_prasad_2015} to prove a pseudo-semisimple analogue of Serre's Conjecture I via a reduction to the semisimple case (Theorem \ref{theorem conjecture I pseudo semisimple}).
+Here, we assume only that, for torsion primes $l$, the $l$-primary components of the Brauer groups vanish, as in the classical refinement of the semisimple case \cite[Thm.~5.2.5]{GilleConjII}.
+We nevertheless assume that $[K:K^p]\leq p$ whenever $p\in\{2,3\}$ due to the intricate nature of pseudo-semisimple groups in these characteristics. \end{itemize}

-In the proof of Theorem \ref{theorem h1 unirational}, we can pinpoint where hypothesis $[K:K^p]=p$ is needed.
-It is used in characteristic $2$ and $3$ to treat the $H^1$ sets of pseudo-semisimple groups, and it is used in Section \ref{section from the perfect to the pseudo-semisimple case} to prove that the unipotent radical of a unirational perfect group is also unirational.